Red Cross offers ways to stay safe during severe weather

 WICHITA, Kan.
-(Press Release) – Winter weather poses unique challenges to people faced with bitter cold, snow, ice and power outages.
+(KSNW) – Winter weather poses unique challenges to people faced with bitter cold, snow, ice and power outages.

 The American Red Cross has steps you should take to stay safe if you are in the path of winter storms.